agoogleuser/MPU6050_basic/README.md

 ## About:
 A MPU6050 driver I wrote that only reads sensor data from the MPU, for arduino nano , used for a Line Follower.
 My team only needed Gyroscope and Accelerometer Readings for the project, and most libraries were too big to fit all the project, So I wrote this library myself.

+**IMPORTANT: I Haven't tested this Library yet and the example needs to be re-written as of now**

 In this file, I will explain how to get started to use this library for your projects.

 ## Functions summary: